Saturday, October 12, 2024

 • He remembers his newspaper delivery route, how angry he was at those who didn't pay up - but then the baker paid him in donuts, with the side effect of opening his eyes to the fact that his bag got lighter with each delivery, and his hardness softened to forgiveness.

-• As an executive traveling with elderly tourists in Jerusalem, he impatiently took over the soft serv ice cream machine to hurry the tour along, and discovered fun and friendship in serving them.
+• As an executive traveling with elderly tourists in Jerusalem, he impatiently took over the soft-serv ice cream machine to hurry the tour along, and discovered fun and friendship in serving them.

 The pharisees seem to have irritated Jesus.
 Their demand for a sign reminds Beyer of a sign he received during a morning run when he was feeling low.
-The voice of a cardinal caught his attention, then suddenly appeared, lifting Beyer's spirits.
+The voice of a cardinal caught his attention, then the bird suddenly appeared, lifting Beyer's spirits.
 He asks us if we've had such an experience.

 Indeed: Riding my bike on the Silver Comet trail, I approached a couple from behind as they walked side by side.
 The woman was talking, gesturing, re-enacting some big confrontation.
 At something she said, the man turned his head towards her so quickly that his dred locks shook, and I saw his eyes open wide on her, his broad smile, his admiration and delight.
 I caught that spirit of love vicariously and I carry it with me to this day, as often as I recall that moment.